jeremyharris/LocalConnection.js/README.md

 # LocalConnection

 LocalConnection allows you to send events across browser tabs.
-It uses cookies and is subject to their security policies.
+It uses HTML5 `localStorage` and is subject to its security policies.
+If the browser does not support `localStorage`, cookies are used as a fallback.

 ## Usage